Glenda Mitchell

-Glenda is the mother of Roxy and Ronnie Mitchell, whom she left 21 years before her appearance in the series.
+Glenda is the mother of Roxy and Ronnie Mitchell, who she left 21 years before her appearance in the series.
 In mid-2010, it transpires that Glenda knew about Archie abusing Ronnie.
 She had sex with her nephew-by-marriage Phil (Steve McFadden) and his stepson Ian Beale (Adam Woodyatt), before later being accused of having stolen Roxy's money – although it is later revealed that Phil actually stole it.
 When Glenda reveals Phil's affair to Shirley Carter (Linda Henry), Shirley intimidates Glenda, leading her to leave Walford in March 2011.
 She returned in January 2016 after Roxy's attempted rape by Dean Wicks (Matt Di Angelo) and in December 2016 for Ronnie's wedding, before leaving again on 10 February 2017.

 A younger version of Glenda appeared in a flashback episode that aired on 5 September 2022, being portrayed by Rose Reynolds, with the episode focusing on the Mitchell family in the 1970s.